lrlip/Henley-Royal-Regatta-Schedule/README.md

 19:35     20:35       635 Oxford Brookes Univ.
 'B'             638 Univ. of London 'B'
 ```

 ## Rights

-All rights of the schedule belong to the Henley Royal Regatta.
-Data is fetched from [Henley Royal Regatta Race TimeTable](https://www.hrr.co.uk/2024-competition/race-timetable/)
+All rights to the race schedule data are owned by the Henley Royal Regatta.
+The data is fetched from the officia [Henley Royal Regatta Race TimeTable](https://www.hrr.co.uk/2024-competition/race-timetable/)